Alee457/CV/README.md

 ## Education :
 - Vitebsk State Technical Colledge 2004, construction technics
 - Vitebsk State Technical Institute 2005-2006, economy
-- marathon ITEA Academy (QA)
-- marathon "5 days 5 progects on JS " V. Minin
 ## Work experience :
 i have no experience in the IT spheare other than using arduino progects in my own "smart home" and creating website for my doter.
 All my "adult" life I was a bilder.
 On the photo you can see my object, where i work last 3 years on position foreman in a general contracting company.
 ## Language skills :
-according to EFSET : intermediate(61%)
+according to EFSET : intermediate(74%)
 ## Driving license :
 category B